Author: admin

 Do your own word studies and see where they lead you.
 A mere surface reading of the text will only give you a a superficial understanding.
 In addition, check out other posts on this site, where I look at some deeper Bible concepts that may be new to you.

 This 3 part series is about the two witnesses in Revelation chapter 11.
-So why do I begin in Revelation chapter 3, and talk about the Laodiceans?
+So why do I begin in Revelation chapter 3 instead, and talk about the Laodiceans?

 Let’s find out…